pmin91/DS_projects/04-fletcher/README.md

 # Aspect-Based Opinion Mining

 ## Notebook organization
 All of the working files in the code folder are in jupyter notebooks, although it can easily be converted into python scripts.
+** Note that you may need to pip install several python libraries, such as spaCy, neuralcoref, gensim, etc. **

 ### Code

 #### 01 - Building Naive Bayes model